influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withPersistentVolumeClaims(persistentVolumeClaims)
 ```

-PersistentVolumeClaims tracks all PVCs that were created as part of the io.argoproj.workflow.v1alpha1.
-The contents of this list are drained at the end of the workflow.
+"PersistentVolumeClaims tracks all PVCs that were created as part of the io.argoproj.workflow.v1alpha1.
+The contents of this list are drained at the end of the workflow."

 ### fn withPersistentVolumeClaimsMixin